 Carbide’s own Carbide Create and Carbide Motion software make working with the Shapeoko a breeze, allowing for maximum creativity across the machine’s 406 x 406mm work area.

 XL and XXL versions are available, with work areas of 406 x 838mm and 838 x 838mm respectively.

 Boasting a large work area, the Inventables X-Carve is geared toward signage and other larger objects.
 It comes with its own software and has a thriving community around it.
 When buying this CNC router kit you can configure it to suit your particular usage.

 The basic machine starts at $999 and comes with a machine head, toolkit, clamps, and electronics all wrapped around a 500 x 500mm work area.
 The axis is driven by belts and the machine is mounted on a wooden board.
 Due to its low cost and configurability, the Inventables X-Carve is a great DIY CNC router kit if you’re just getting started with the tech.

 The consensus for this DIY CNC router kit appears to mostly be positive, indicating it is great for milling chipboard and plastics.
 You can also lengthen the cutting space as the driving motor sits in the gantry.
-Furthermore the tooling clamp offers a free spot for installing a CO2 laser head.
-This allows for laser cutting as well and because of the brushes around the tools it is secured.
-You will still have to wear laser safety goggles for your own protection.
+Furthermore, the tooling clamp offers a free spot for installing a CO2 laser head, allowing for laser cutting across the blueChick’s generous 305 x 914 x 76 mm work area.

-Made from wood and constantly improved upon to imrpoe stability and sturdiness of the machine, the blueChick is currently on version 4.2., a revision improving the arrangement, drive method and structure.
+Made from wood and constantly improved upon to add to the stability and sturdiness of the machine, the blueChick is currently on version 4.2., a revision improving the arrangement, drive method and structure.